Sapochee/Password-Website/README.md

     - Description: Generates a new, secure password with the specified length.
     - Request Body: JSON object with a single key: `length` (integer)
     - Response: JSON object with a single key: `password` (string)

+### Bugs
+No known bugs in current state.

+### Roadmap for Future
+- Implement user account functionality, allowing users to store and manage their passwords securely.

+- Explore integration options with popular password managers to provide a seamless experience for users.

+- Develop a password strength meter to provide users with feedback on the strength of their passwords.

+- Add support for multiple languages.